 Travelling from Graz to Croatia

-If you find yourself arriving in Graz by plane, you can travel from the airport to the town using the inexpensive bus service (journey time 20/30 minutes) which takes you to the city centre or, more conveniently, directly to Graz train station (“Graz Hauptbahnhof”); see the timetable.
+If you find yourself arriving in Graz by plane, you can travel from Graz Airport to the town using the inexpensive bus service (journey time 20/30 minutes) which takes you to the city centre or, more conveniently, directly to Graz train station (“Graz Hauptbahnhof”); see the timetable.

 Graz – Zagreb by Bus

-On the left-hand side of the railway station building there is a bus stop to where your airport bus will bring you (opposite the Ibis Hotel).
+On the left-hand side of the railway station building, there is a bus stop where your airport bus will bring you to (opposite the Ibis Hotel).
 There are now four buses a day (five on Fridays), run by either Croatia Bus or Crnja Tours).
-The journey time is 3-4 hours.
+Journey time is 3-4 hours.
 Please note that the buses on Fridays can be very crowded as some Croatian workers return home for the weekend.

 Graz – Zagreb by Train